Pratik2401/News/README.md

 - 🗞️ Display latest news using components
 - 🔄 Reusable `NewsItem` component
-- 🔗 Navigation bar (`Navbar`) for smooth transitions
+- 🔗 Navigation bar (`Navbar`) for smooth transitions and category/country selection
-- 💅 Styled with custom CSS for each component
+- 💅 Styled with custom CSS and Bootstrap for each component
 - ⚡ Built using [Vite](https://vitejs.dev/) for lightning-fast development

 ---